mcharouk/aws/Certification/machinelearning.md

 * Fast File Mode
   * import file on a local cache when needed
   * same implementation that file mode.
 Code changes are required when switching to Pipe mode
   * can be faster to download.
-It can only donwload a portion of a file, parallelize file download, for ex.
+It can only download a portion of a file, parallelize file download, for ex.

 ## Dataset splitting